joinnextblock/protocol-attn/README.md

 - Transparency about verification methods used
 - No persistent tracking across sessions

-This balanced approach ensures that PROMOTION CREATORS receive genuine attention for their satoshis while respecting VIEWER privacy and creating a sustainable ecosystem.
+This balanced approach ensures that PROMOTION Creators receive genuine attention for their satoshis while respecting VIEWER privacy and creating a sustainable ecosystem.

-## How do PROMOTION CREATORS access and interpret their campaign analytics?
+## How do PROMOTION Creators access and interpret their campaign analytics?

-PROMOTION CREATORS gain access to comprehensive analytics to measure and optimize their promotional campaigns:
+PROMOTION Creators gain access to comprehensive analytics to measure and optimize their promotional campaigns:

 ### Available Analytics